-The Science learning continues following of Semester 1
+The Science learning continues following all the action of Semester 1

 You can read all about that in The Big Semester 1 Science Update.